Padmini Devi

-Padmini Devi (born Princess Padmini Devi of Sirmur; 29 September 1943) is the titular Rajmata of Jaipur.
+Padmini Devi (born Princess Padmini Devi of Sirmur; 29 September 1943) is the titular Maharani consort of Jaipur.

 Early life

 Ethnically born into the royal family of the Sirmur, her father, Maharaja Rajendra Prakash of Sirmur, presently in Himachal Pradesh, was the ruler of Sirmur from 1933–1964.
 Her mother was Indira Devi, the daughter of Maharaja Thakore Bahadursinhji Mansinhji of Palitana.
 She received convent education in Mussoorie and then spent time at finishing schools in London and Switzerland.

-She heads Maharaja Sawai Man Singh II Museum as a chairperson.
+She heads the Maharaja Sawai Man Singh II Museum as a chairperson.
 She takes a keen interest in the social activities and welfare of the people of Jaipur in Rajasthan.